Grand Metropolitan: 1980s onwards

 The business failed to acquire the Coral bookmakers from Joe Coral in 1980 to expand its betting and gaming operations, but did succeed in acquiring Liggett Group, a US tobacco and drinks business.
 In 1981 it bought Warner Holidays and Intercontinental Hotels Corporation.

 In 1986 the Company sold the Liggett Group to Bennett S. LeBow.

 It acquired Heublein wines and spirits from RJR Nabisco in 1987, which made it one of the largest producers of wines and spirits in the world, and gave the company ownership of the Smirnoff brand.
 Also in 1987 the Company withdrew from catering when it disposed of its catering division by way of a management buyout so creating Compass Group.
 In February 1988 386 pubs in London, the Home Counties and East Anglia were sold to Brent Walker; 210 pubs in the north and Midlands went to Heron International and 105 pubs in the South East went to Gibbs Mew (a Wiltshire brewer subsequently bought by Enterprise Inns).
-Intercontinental Hotels were sold to Japanese based Saison Group.
+Intercontinental Hotels were sold to Japan-based Saison Group.

 These disposals funded the expansion of its core betting operations by buying William Hill.
 It also entered the fast food industry by buying the Pillsbury Company and with it the Burger King chain in 1988.
 It also bought the Wimpy chain that year and merged it with Burger King.
 It continued to sell non-core business, including in 1990 the brewers Samuel Webster's and in 1991 Ushers of Trowbridge.